webOSArchive/webos-docs/docs/appstores.md

 ## Install Preware

-The Preware app is one of the original Homebrew App Stores for webOS, and contains many useful apps, hacks, tweaks from the glory days of webOS.
-Although its no longer maintained, and some files no longer work, it still provides useful infrastructure for installing apps from other sources, so you don't need to plug your Device into your computer.
+The Preware app is the original Homebrew App Stores for webOS, and contains many useful apps, hacks, tweaks from the glory days of webOS.
+It provides critical infrastructure for installing apps from other sources -- so you don't need to plug your Device into your computer!

 * [Download Preware 1.9.16 from webOS Archive](http://www.webosarchive.org/activation/org.webosinternals.preware_1.9.16_arm.ipk) to your computer.
 * Drag the Preware IPK you just downloaded onto the WOSQI window (or hit the + button and browse for it)